solyarisoftware/dialogs/README.md

 # (( dialogs ))
-Conversational machines for chatbot services.
+Conversational machines for chat bot services.

 ## Introduction / Motivation

 I'm not a NLP (natural language processing) expert, I confess in advance, but I'm obsessioned to find a smart software implementation for this specific goal:

-> To find a simple solution to allow people use instant messengers to conversate with a chatbots to get someapplication/business services, by example in e-commerce/e-payment realms.
+> To find a simple solution to allow people use instant messengers to converse with a chat bots to get some application/business services, by example in e-commerce/e-payment realms.

-As a proof of concept, I consider hre an hypotetical online-shopping chatbot service (someone call this: *conversational commerce*) as a real application example of what I mean with term *service*.
+As a proof of concept, I consider here an hypothetical online-shopping chat bot service (someone call this: *conversational commerce*) as a real application example of what I mean with term *service*.

 ### Conversational chatbot services ?
 My conversational machine approach is very naif.
-I call it a  *bottom-up* way, in opposition to fashioned artificial intelligence *top-down* approach tring to emulate a vast colloquial intelligence.
-Instead my goal is to realize simple, **specialized** chatbot *dialog systems* able to conversate with a human to achive a specific 'deterministic' simple workflow on some specific business context: as example of these *conversationalb chatbot services*, imagine a dialog system that guide a buyer of an ecommerce shop chatbot to submit an online shopping order, or that guide user to do some financial or payment transactions, or to book some service conversating with a chatbot, all in all almost anything you now do interacting with a visual website, Last but not least supplying a 'text adventure' in games realms or on a gamification of some  'boring' banking processes.
+I call it a  *bottom-up* way, in opposition to fashioned artificial intelligence *top-down* approach trying to emulate a vast colloquial intelligence.
+Instead my goal is to realize simple, **specialized** chat bot *dialog systems* able to converse with a human to achieve a specific 'deterministic' simple workflow on some specific business context: as example of these *conversational chatbot services*, imagine a dialog system that guide a buyer of an ecommerce shop chatbot to submit an online shopping order, or that guide user to do some financial or payment transactions, or to book some service conversing with a chatbot, all in all almost anything you now do interacting with a visual website, Last but not least supplying a 'text adventure' in games realms or on a gamification of some  'boring' banking processes.

 ## Elemental dialog as a Finite State Machine

 My basic gist have been:

-> **To model natural language dialogs, between a person and a chatbot, as *state machines-based* *elementals* (atomic) dialogs that can be composed togheter to achive some more complex workflow goal (service).**
+> **To model natural language dialogs, between a person and a chatbot, as *state machines-based* *elementals* (atomic) dialogs that can be composed together to achieve some more complex workflow goal (service).**

 ### The simplest dialog: Request/Reply